Welcome to the University Writing Center!

-The University Writing Center's mission is to provide high-quality writing service to all N.C.
-A&T State University students through in-person and online strategies such as consultations, presentations, and workshops.
-The University Writing Center is dedicated to supporting writers in their efforts to become confident, proficient academic and professional writers and to fostering a community of critical writers and critical thinkers in accordance with the University’s mission to engage “high-achieving scholars” in life-changing pedagogical practices.
-Hence, our motto is "Writers Transform Writers!"
+The University Writing Center (UWC) promotes excellence in writing.
+Its mission is to provide high-quality writing service to all N.C.
+A&T State University undergraduate and graduate students.
+The UWC is dedicated to supporting writers in their efforts to become confident, proficient academic and professional writers and to fostering a community of critical writers and critical thinkers in accordance with the University’s mission to engage "high-achieving scholars” in life-changing pedagogical practices.
+Hence, our motto is "Writers Transform Writers!" as coined by the UWC's director Dr. Shirley E. Faulkner-Springfield.

 We believe writing is a way of learning, so we promote writing as a recursive process and a product.
-We assist writers at any stage of their writing process (reading, prewriting, drafting, researching, revising, and publishing) even if they use generative AI and with any course assignment or extracurricular project such as personal statements, cover letters, and resumes.
+We assist writers at any stage of their writing process (reading, prewriting, drafting, researching, revising, and publishing).

 Equally important, we apply evidence-based practices such as

-- teaching technology literacy (functional, critical, and rhetorical), and
+• teaching technology literacy (functional, critical, and rhetorical), and

 A309 General Classroom Building (adjacent to Crosby Hall and Craig Hall)